 Apps as Billable Resources

-If your staff member is performing billable work for a client, and that provides a net benefit to your client, you'd certainly factor that cost into the client's pricing.
+If your team member is performing billable work for a client, and that provides a net benefit to your client, you'd certainly factor that cost into the client's pricing.

-For example, you have an admin staff member input transaction data each month so that you can go in, ensure your client’s accounts are reconciled and create the financial statements required.
+For example, you have an admin team member input transaction data each month so that you can go in, ensure your client’s accounts are reconciled and create the financial statements required.

-Your staff member’s time is providing a net benefit to your client (taking away the client’s responsibility for inputting transaction data into their accounting system) and, therefore, is billable and generating revenue.
+Your team member’s time is providing a net benefit to your client (taking away the client’s responsibility for inputting transaction data into their accounting system) and, therefore, is billable and generating revenue.

 Now instead, think about using an app to automate the data entry in this instance.
 It’s doing the exact same thing, only much faster.